How-to Cards

 General tips#

+• Use search and consult the curation guide to resolve ambiguities. bio.tools maintain a specialized curation guide to help you with your tool submission.
 It includes helpful and authoritative guidelines for almost all fields that you can fill, including examples.

-Add a “backup” maintainer#
+Add a “backup” maintainer to your tool’s entry#

 This may remove a lot of unnecessary workload from you, and will help everyone at times when you are not available.
 (Or, at least, reduce the stress levels.)